 1. Brush and floss after meals and right before bed

 Brushing alone can’t remove all the food particles between your teeth, especially with the brackets and rubber bands.
-Some helpful flossing tools are dental picks, floss threaders*, superfloss, and waterpiks are all great tools that provide more powerful flossing solutions for those in braces.
+Some helpful flossing tools are dental picks, floss threaders*, super floss, and waterparks are all great tools that provide more powerful flossing solutions for those in braces.
 Each tool is designed to improve the effectiveness of flossing for those wearing braces.

 2. Swish with water after eating

-Besides, swishing warm salt water can relieve irritation from braces, reducing the possibility of an infection and promotes a healthy mouth.
+Besides, swishing warm salt water can relieve irritation from braces, reduce the possibility of an infection, and promotes a healthy mouth.

 3. Replace toothbrushes regularly

 It is recommended to replace toothbrushes every 3-4 months for healthy and clean teeth.
 Children and teenagers with braces wear out their toothbrushes faster.
 This is mostly from the damage to the bristles by the braces.
 In addition to the 3-4-months rule, if you notice the bristles are getting worn or frayed, it is time for a new toothbrush.

 4. Stay away from hard and sticky foods

 While without braces, hard and sticky foods can damage your teeth.
 The damage is worse with braces.
 Hard food can cause the bands or wires in braces to snap.
 Sticky foods, on the other hand, can get wedged in the braces and can be really difficult to remove.
 For children and teenagers with braces, these types of food should be avoided to keep their teeth clean and healthy.